What is a debit card? How does a debit card work? Is an ATM card a debit card?

 - What is the card number on a debit card?

 If you already have a debit card in your possession, you have probably noticed a card number that runs along the front of the card.
-Depending on who you bank with, this number is typically 16 digits but can be as long as 19 digits.
+Depending on your financial provider, this number is typically 16 digits but can be as long as 19 digits.
 You will need this number when using your electronic debit card to make purchases online or by phone.
-Remember that this number is connected to your bank account.
+Remember that this number is connected to your account.
 Do all you can to protect it.

 - What is the security code on a debit card?